-School leadership was determined and committed to ensuring all students met reading benchmarks.
-One component of the school's solution was the selection of an evidence-based supplemental reading and spelling program, Wilson Fundations[®].
+School leadership at a school in Salisbury, Massachusetts, was determined and committed to ensuring all students met reading benchmarks.
+One component of the school's solution was the selection of an evidence-based supplemental reading and spelling program, Wilson Fundations®.
 The school developed a literacy plan to implement Fundations within an RTI Framework.
 Fundations was implemented as the evidence-based program in Tiers 1 and 2.
 All students received standard Fundations daily instruction in the Tier 1 general education classroom.
-Students identified for Tier 2 instruction received Fundations Double Dose instruction.
+Students identified for Tier 2 instruction received Fundations intervention instruction.

-Professional development and support
+Professional Development and Support

 The school emphasized teaching the core curriculum with fidelity through collaborative work by data coaches and professional development for teachers and reading specialists.
-Teachers and reading specialists were fully trained in Wilson Fundations with workshops and received periodic implementation and coaching support and fidelity checks by a Wilson Literacy Specialist.
-Fundations Facilitator development was included resulting in school-based support provided by this individual to coach and co-teach with new teachers.
-Teachers were provided opportunities for peer observation and observing a more experienced teacher.
+Teachers and reading specialists were fully trained in Wilson Fundations with workshops and received periodic implementation and coaching support and fidelity checks by a Wilson® Literacy Specialist.
+Fundations Facilitator development was included and resulted in school-based support provided by this individual to coach and co-teach with new teachers.
+Teachers were provided with opportunities for peer observation and observing a more experienced teacher.